 This is the episode where Spencer decides to put his baggage to one side and stay in LA for the sake of the work they had there.
 In short, this is a scene created to show how Spencer is ready to lift the weight of his brother’s death off his shoulders, freeing him from his emotional burden (i.e. his guilt).

 By the end of Season 4, there was another poignant moment regarding Spencer’s brother’s death.
-You see, Spencer at his brother’s grave having an emotional moment, and it’s this moment he decides he’s going to take on the NCAA who he blames for his brother’s death.
+You see, Spencer at his brother’s grave having an emotional moment, and it’s this moment he decides he’s going to take on the NCAA whom he blames for his brother’s death.

 Dwayne ‘The Rock’ Johnson’s Personal Experience With Suicide